Postdoctoral Fellowship Positions (up to 10 positions)

 In order for the fellow to take a leadership role in program, our fellowships are designed to focus in a primary area.
 This focus allows fellows opportunities to work with teams over a year long period and to develop mastery of these skills.

-Up to six of the clinical fellowships will specialize in Pediatric Psychology, including two-three fellowship positions specializing in Consultation and Liaison services on medical floors with opportunities to work with our Medical Stabilization of Eating Disorders program and three fellowships working with our Pediatric Psychology Project Health program offering mental health services to children with co-occurring medical and mental health conditions.
-One two-year fellowship will focus on pediatric neuropsychology, working with the Neurology, Cardiac, and/or Neuro-Oncology Services, with a focus on neuropsychological assessment.
-Two fellowships will work with our Acute Services within our mental health inpatient center, emergency department, and intensive outpatient program.
+Three of the clinical fellowships will specialize in Pediatric Psychology, including one-two fellowship positions specializing in Consultation and Liaison services on medical floors, one fellowship specializing in eating disorders working with our Medical Stabilization of Eating Disorders program, and one fellowship position specializing in Oncology.
+One two-year fellowship will focus on pediatric neuropsychology with a variety of pediatric medical populations with a focus on neuropsychological assessment.
+Two fellowships will work with our Acute Services within our intensive outpatient program, medical stabilization of eating disorders program, and emergency department.
+Two fellowships will work within our Pediatric Psychology Project Health program offering higher level of care outpatient mental health services to children with co-occurring medical and mental health conditions, as well as in our Mental Health Crisis Clinic.
 Two fellowships with work within our Thompson Autism and Neurodevelopmental Center providing assessment and intervention services.
 Fellows will coordinate with the respective multidisciplinary teams throughout the year, participating in clinical work, program development, and clinical research activities within the teams.
 Fellows will see more complex cases and be responsible for further developing clinical services within their teams.
-They will provide inpatient and/or outpatient consultation services, outpatient therapy or assessment services, participate in outpatient clinics with multidisciplinary team members, and complete a postdoctoral fellowship project which could be submitted as a poster or paper within their area of specialization.
+They will provide inpatient and/or outpatient consultation services, outpatient therapy and/or assessment services, participate in outpatient clinics with multidisciplinary team members, and complete a postdoctoral fellowship project within their area of specialization.

-Pediatric Psychology Fellowship Positions (up to 6 positions)
+I. Pediatric Psychology Fellowship Positions (up to 3 positions)

 Childhood chronic illness and mental health is a significant health concern.
 As medical treatments improve, more children are living longer with chronic illnesses.
 It has been estimated that 15 to 18% of children in the US are living with a chronic illness.
 Of these, about half experience a restriction in their ability to participate in typical activities.
 Children with chronic illnesses and their families experience a wide range of unique stressors, yet many do not have access to quality mental health services.
 Uniquely tailored psychological services, such as specialized assessments, psychosocial support, targeted interventions and psychotherapy, and consultation with medical teams can have a very positive effect on quality of life for children and their families.
-In recognition of these positive effects, children’s hospitals and clinics are increasingly working closely with psychologists and other mental health professionals to provide comprehensive services to their patients.
+In recognition of these positive effects, children’s hospitals and clinics are increasingly working closely with psychologists and other mental health professionals to provide comprehensive services to their patients and family members.
 The psychology postdoctoral fellowships at CHOC seek to train psychologists to work effectively with children with chronic illnesses and their families and/or children and adolescents experiencing significant mental health conditions within the context of hospital-based inpatient, clinic, and outpatient services.
 This is a particularly exciting time to be a part of mental health, both within pediatric psychology as the medical field increasingly understands the critical role of psychological factors in overall health and within child and adolescent clinical psychology, as psychology services are integrated into standard health care services.
-Fellows will apply their knowledge of child development and their skills as a child therapist to children affected by medical and mental health conditions through a wide variety of experiences, such as inpatient consultation-liaison services to a variety of medical specialty units and/or within an inpatient mental health center and emergency department, more intensive experiences with specific medical specialty teams, intensive outpatient therapy programing, outpatient therapy, and assessment and evaluation.
+Fellows will apply their knowledge of child development and their skills as a child therapist with children affected by medical and mental health conditions through a wide variety of experiences, such as inpatient consultation-liaison services with a variety of medical specialty units and/or within an inpatient mental health center and emergency department, consultation-liaison services with a variety of professionals within the hospital and outside of CHOC, more intensive experiences with specific medical specialty teams, intensive outpatient therapy programing, outpatient therapy, and assessment and evaluation.

 Fellows may have the opportunity to provide education and support to the medical residents and fellows in both informal and formal presentations.